sync667/UseTS-AdminBOT/README.md

 - Welcome user with some info maybe stats.
 - Groups who can get auto temp channel.
 - Check if there are any channels with inactive date some of period.
-- Channel staff info auto update.
+- Channel staff info auto update. (soon*)
 - Bot lang setting.
 - Social media integrator.
 - Google Analytics reporting functions.
 - Auto sub functions for streamers and yt.
 - Information if staff user join channel where user is waiting to other members.
 - Data access by Web API not send by request.
+- Staff reactions for help statistics.

+* Soon because of waiting for new functions in next Sinusbot version

 License
 ----